theislab/DRVI_reproducibility/README.md

 # Requirements
 Install dependencies in requirements.txt and follow the next steps.

-Then run the following commands to be able to run py files as notebooks:
+Then run the following commands to be able to run `.py` files as notebooks:
 ```commandline
 jupyter nbextension install jupytext --user --py
 jupyter nbextension enable jupytext --user --py